-(Note from Sialevi: This standard was extracted from the website of the National Seed Office, therefore it is transcribed below:)
+(Sialevi Note: This standard was extracted from the website of the National Seed Office, therefore, it is transcribed below:)

-This policy is the result of an arduous process of consultations with the public and private sectors, academia, international organizations, and civil society, involved and linked to the seed (semillerista) sector of Costa Rica.
-With them, the need was shared to have an instrument whose objective is to promote the development of the Costa Rican seed (semillerista) sector with an approach that integrates the interests of all actors, aligned with the objectives and strategies of the national agricultural sector.
+This policy is the result of arduous consultative work with the public and private sectors, academia, international organizations, and civil society, involved and linked with the Costa Rican seed sector.
+The need for an instrument whose objective is to promote the development of the Costa Rican seed sector was shared with them, using an approach that integrates the interests of all actors and is aligned with the objectives and strategies of the national agricultural sector.

-With the execution of this policy, the aim is to promote a seed (semillerista) sector with a dynamic, articulated, and inclusive vision, which ensures the provision and access of high-quality seed for domestic consumption and export; as well as to foster a system that regulates and promotes the production and trade of high-quality seeds, with international standards and plant varieties, that contribute to increasing agricultural health, productivity, and competitiveness, through the articulation of an effective normative, technical, and operational framework, that sustainably strengthens the capacities of the Costa Rican seed (semillerista) sector.
+With the implementation of this policy, it is proposed to promote a seed sector with a dynamic, articulated, and inclusive vision, that ensures the provision and access of high-quality seed for internal consumption and export; as well as to foster a system that regulates and promotes the production and trade of high-quality seeds, with international standards and plant varieties, which contribute to increasing agricultural health, productivity, and competitiveness, through the articulation of an effective regulatory, technical, and operational framework, that sustainably strengthens the capacities of the Costa Rican seed sector.

-That is why the environment will also be respected, contributing to the country's food and nutritional security (seguridad alimentaria y nutricional), as well as to the promotion of decent work and economic development, strengthening industry, innovation, and infrastructure, as well as climate change adaptation and mitigation; aspects considered by the 2030 Sustainable Development Goals.
+It is for this reason that the environment will also be respected, contributing to the food and nutritional security of the country, as well as to the promotion of decent work and economic development, strengthening industry, innovation and infrastructure, as well as adaptation to and mitigation of climate change; aspects which consider the 2030 Sustainable Development Goals.

-Therefore, this policy has been articulated into eight components: varietal development (desarrollo varietal), seed production (producción de semillas) and quality assurance, agricultural extension (extensión agrícola), seed marketing (mercadeo de semillas), development of seed enterprises (empresas semilleristas), import and export of seeds, seed security (seguridad en semillas), generation and strengthening of capacities, and a legal platform (plataforma legal).
-These seek to make the Costa Rican seed (semillerista) sector efficient and competitive to face the challenges of agriculture by the year 2030.
+Therefore, this policy has been structured into eight components: varietal development, seed production and quality assurance, agricultural extension, seed marketing, development of seed enterprises, seed import and export, seed security, capacity building and strengthening, and a legal platform.
+These components seek to make the Costa Rican seed sector efficient and competitive to face the challenges of agriculture by the year 2030.

-In accordance with the transparency postulates of the current government administration, this policy will be operationalized through the articulation of the public and private sectors, academia, and other sectors linked to the seed (semilla) activity in the country.
-Likewise, accounts will be rendered before the competent entities such as the Sector Rectorate, the Ministry of National Planning and Economic Policy, and the Comptroller General of the Republic, and due monitoring and evaluation of the policy will be provided through the instances that exist for that purpose in the Agricultural and Rural Sector.
-Introduction The seed (semillerista) activity worldwide has been evolving according to the changes occurring in commercial, technological matters, and the roles played by the public and private sectors, especially in their participation in the research, production, and trade of seeds.
-The development of the seed industry has led to a growing international trade of this input.
-The applications of biotechnology in the field of seeds have diversified in areas such as germplasm conservation, accelerated in vitro multiplication of plants, characterization, seed cleaning, genetic improvement, among others.
+In accordance with the transparency principles of the current government administration, this policy will be operationalized through the articulation of the public and private sectors, academia, and other sectors linked to the seed activity in the country.
+Likewise, accounts will be rendered to the competent entities such as the Sector Rectorate, the Ministry of National Planning and Economic Policy, and the Comptroller General of the Republic, and due monitoring and evaluation of the same will be carried out, through the entities that exist for this purpose within the Agricultural and Rural Sector.
+Introduction The seed activity worldwide has been evolving in response to the changes occurring in commercial and technological matters, and the roles played by the public and private sectors, especially in their participation in seed research, production, and trade.
+The development of the seed industry has led to a growing international trade in this input.
+The applications of biotechnology in the seed field have diversified into areas such as germplasm conservation, accelerated plant multiplication in vitro, characterization, seed cleaning, genetic improvement, among others.

-All this has led to a regulation of this activity through seed legislations and other international instruments that apply to issues such as trade, intellectual property, access to biodiversity, conservation and use of phytogenetic resources, among others.
+All of this has led to the regulation of this activity through seed laws and other international instruments that apply to issues such as trade, intellectual property, access to biodiversity, and the conservation and use of plant genetic resources, among others.

-The national seed (semillerista) sector has a regulatory framework that includes Seed Law No. 6289 and its regulations, which establish quality control systems, the registration of commercial varieties, and the rules for seed trade.
-Also part of the regulatory framework are the Law for the Protection of Plant Varieties No. 8631 on intellectual property rights for plant varieties and the Phytosanitary Protection Law No. 7664, which establishes phytosanitary controls and quarantine measures, important legislation from the standpoint of seed trade and germplasm movement.
-For issues related to seeds for organic agriculture and access to elements of biodiversity, there is the Biodiversity Law and the Law for the Development, Promotion, and Fostering of Organic Agricultural Activity.
-In turn, international agreements on phytogenetic resources, biodiversity, and intellectual property complement the national legal framework in the seed (semillerista) field.
+The national seed sector has a regulatory framework that includes the Seed Law No. 6289 and its regulation, which establishes quality control systems, the registration of commercial varieties, and the rules for seed trade.
+Also part of the regulatory framework are the Law for the Protection of Plant Varieties No. 8631 on intellectual property rights for plant varieties, and the Phytosanitary Protection Law No. 7664, which establishes phytosanitary controls and quarantine measures, important legislation from the standpoint of seed trade and germplasm movement.
+For issues related to seeds for organic agriculture and access to elements of biodiversity, the Biodiversity Law and the Law for the Development, Promotion, and Fostering of Organic Agricultural Activity exist.
+In turn, international agreements on plant genetic resources, biodiversity, and intellectual property complement the national legal framework in the seed field.

-This panorama reflects a regulated system of seed (semilla) activity at the national level, which seeks to follow global trends in trade and legislation.
+This panorama reflects a regulated system for national seed activity, which seeks to follow global trends in trade and legislation.

-The challenges for agriculture in light of climate change, food security, and competitive agricultural activity, demand enhancing the genetic factor, through the use of high-quality seed of improved varieties.
-However, until now there was no instrument to guide and define actions regarding the seed (semillerista) activity and to promote greater development of this sector.
-To face these challenges, it is necessary to have a clear definition of the model to follow for the development of the national seed (semillero) sector, a path that can be traced in a seed policy.
+The challenges for agriculture in terms of climate change, food security, and competitive agricultural activity, demand the enhancement of the genetic factor, through the use of high-quality seed of improved varieties.
+However, until now, there was no instrument available to guide and define actions regarding seed activity and to promote greater development of this sector.
+To face these challenges, a clear definition of the model to follow for the development of the national seed sector is necessary, a path that can be outlined in a seed policy.

-Costa Rica has a Policy for the Agricultural Sector and the Development of Rural Territories 2015-2018, where in Pillar I, on "Food and Nutritional Security and Sovereignty," the production, availability, and use of superior quality seeds is defined as a strategic area to improve productivity.
-Likewise, research, access to crop varieties that adapt to extreme climatic conditions, and the strengthening of programs for obtaining good quality seed, are considered strategic actions for agricultural adaptation and mitigation in the face of climate change.
-This reaffirms the importance assigned to the seed (semilla) sector in national agricultural activity.
+Costa Rica has a Policy for the Agricultural Sector and the Development of Rural Territories 2015-2018, where in Pillar I, on "Food and Nutritional Security and Sovereignty," the production, availability, and use of quality seeds is defined as a strategic area to improve productivity.
+In the same manner, research, access to crop varieties that adapt to extreme climatic conditions, and the strengthening of programs for obtaining good quality seed, are considered as strategic actions for the adaptation of agriculture and mitigation to climate change.
+This reaffirms the importance that has been assigned to the seed sector in national agricultural activity.

-The present National Seed Policy 2017-2030 (PNS) was conceived with the purpose of indicating the direction the country must follow on a series of topics related to this activity, in a manner aligned and congruent with the policies of the national agricultural sector.
+This National Seed Policy 2017-2030 (PNS, for its Spanish acronym) was conceived with the aim of indicating the direction that the country should follow in a series of topics related to this activity, in a manner aligned and congruent with the policies of the national agricultural sector.

-The process of drafting this PNS allowed for situating it in the current context and the trends of the global and national seed (semillerista) activity.
+The process of developing this PNS allowed for situating the current context and the trends of the global and national seed activity.
 It was an enriching process of interaction with the different actors of this sector at the national and international levels, who contributed technical criteria, experience, and a vision for development in seed matters.

-The foregoing has allowed the construction of a balanced instrument regarding the needs of different production systems that require new strategies for the supply of quality seeds, and which allows directing actions for the development of the national seed (semillerista) sector.
+The foregoing has allowed for the construction of a balanced instrument regarding the needs of different production systems that require new strategies for supplying quality seeds and that enables the direction of actions for the development of the national seed sector.

 Methodology The process of constructing the National Seed Policy was carried out between July 2015 and May 2017.
-For its development, the "Voluntary Guide for the Formulation of National Seed Policies", prepared by the Commission on Genetic Resources for Food and Agriculture of the FAO Organization (FAO, 2015), was taken as a reference.
+For its development, the "Voluntary Guide for the Formulation of National Seed Policies," prepared by the Commission on Genetic Resources for Food and Agriculture of the FAO (FAO, 2015), was taken as a reference.
 Likewise, the guidelines of the "Guide for the Elaboration of Public Policies" of the Ministry of National Planning and Economic Policy (MIDEPLAN, 2016) were considered.
-The entire methodological process was carried out in a collegial manner between the National Seed Office (ONS) and the Center for Grain and Seed Research (CIGRAS) of the University of Costa Rica (UCR), with the accompaniment and technical cooperation of the Representation in Costa Rica of the Inter-American Institute for Cooperation on Agriculture (IICA) and the Executive Secretariat for Agricultural Sectoral Planning (SEPSA).
+The entire methodological process was carried out collegially between the National Seed Office (ONS) and the Center for Grain and Seed Research (CIGRAS) of the University of Costa Rica (UCR), with the accompaniment and technical cooperation of the Representation in Costa Rica of the Inter-American Institute for Cooperation on Agriculture (IICA) and the Executive Secretariat for Agricultural Sector Planning Agropecuaria (SEPSA).

 Because the construction of the policy is of a participatory and inclusive nature, four spaces for collective construction were organized, which included:

 .
-1st Consultation Workshop for the construction of the National Seed Policy of Costa Rica: Held on July 10, 2015, with the participation of 35 people linked to the seed (semillerista) sector from different spheres (public entities, private entities, producers, academics, among others).
+1st Consultation workshop for the construction of the National Seed Policy of Costa Rica: Held on July 10, 2015, with the participation of 35 people linked to the seed sector from different fields (public and private entities, producers, academics, among others).

 .
-Institutional Dialogue and Orientations for the Elaboration of the National Seed Policy of Costa Rica: Carried out in Heredia, on October 14, 2015, with a call essentially directed to public entities and universities linked to the agricultural sector, in which 15 representatives of these entities participated.
+Institutional dialogue and guidance for the elaboration of the National Seed Policy of Costa Rica: Carried out in Heredia, on October 14, 2015, with a call essentially directed at public entities and universities linked to the agricultural sector, in which 15 representatives of these entities participated.

 .
-Presentation and Validation of Advances in the construction process of the National Seed Policy of Costa Rica: On August 31 and September 7, 2016, workshops were held for the agricultural productive and private seed (semillerista) sectors, respectively.
-In this space, the advances in terms of the context and proposed objectives for the PNS were presented in order to obtain criteria and recommendations.
-A total of 78 people representing these sectors participated; the advance of objectives was delivered to them, and an email address was made available for submitting observations.
+Presentation and validation of progress in the construction process of the National Seed Policy of Costa Rica: On August 31 and September 7, 2016, workshops were held for the agricultural productive and private seed sectors, respectively.
+In this space, the progress in terms of the context and proposed objectives for the PNS were presented in order to obtain criteria and recommendations.
+A total of 78 people representing these sectors participated, the progress on objectives was delivered to them, and an email address was provided for submitting observations.

-In all the collective work spaces, the work areas recommended by the FAO, which should be included in a PNS, were used as a guide.
+In all the collective work spaces, the work areas recommended by the FAO, which must be included in a PNS, were used as a guide.

-As an initial step for the elaboration of the PNS, the current situation of the seed (semillerista) sector was studied, with the help of national and international experts.
-As a second stage, the context was defined with information derived from historical and current data from the ONS on topics of legislation, research in plant breeding (fitomejoramiento), production, supply, and international seed trade.
+As an initial step for the elaboration of the PNS, the current situation of the seed sector was studied, with the help of national and international experts.
+As a second stage, the context was defined with information originating from historical and current data of the ONS on topics of legislation, plant breeding research, production, supply, and International seed trade.

-The current version of the PNS 2017-2030 was reviewed by the Agricultural Sectoral Technical Committee (COTECSA) in Session No. 02 of the year 2017, held on March 2.
-Likewise, by the National Agricultural Sectoral Council (CAN), in Session No. 04-17 of the year 2017, held on June 15, in which it was approved for its officialization.
+The current version of the PNS 2017-2030 was reviewed by the Agricultural Sector Technical Committee (COTECSA) in session No. 02 of the year 2017, held on March 2.
+Likewise, by the National Agricultural Sector Council (CAN) in session No. 04-17 of the year 2017, held on June 15, in which it was approved for formalization.

-In 1978, it was deemed necessary to repeal Law No. 5029 and enact Law No. 6289, through which the ONS was created, as an entity with its own legal personality attached to the MAG, with functional and operational independence.
-This legislation assigned the ONS a series of attributions of a public nature and as main functions the certification of seeds, official quality control, the registration of commercial varieties, and the registration of seed imports and exports.
+In the year 1978, it was deemed necessary to repeal Law No. 5029 and enact Law No. 6289, through which the ONS was created, as an entity with its own legal personality attached to the MAG, with functional and operational independence.
+This legislation assigned the ONS a series of attributions of a public nature, with seed certification, official quality control, the registration of commercial varieties, and the registration of seed imports and exports as its main functions.

-Part of the regulatory framework for the work of the ONS includes Law No. 8631 on the Protection of Plant Varieties, approved in 2008 and its Regulations (Decree No. 35677-MAG), in which the ONS is established as the competent authority for the registration of protected varieties.
-In addition, there is Phytosanitary Protection Law No. 7664, regarding phytosanitary control and plant quarantine; Law No. 8539 on the International Treaty on Phytogenetic Resources for Food and Agriculture; and Law No. 8635 on the International Convention for the Protection of Plant Varieties.
+Part of the regulatory framework for the ONS's work includes Law No. 8631 on the Protection of Plant Varieties, approved in 2008, and its Regulation (Decreto N° 35677-MAG), in which the ONS is established as the competent authority for the registration of protected varieties.
+Also included is Law No. 7664 on Phytosanitary Protection, regarding phytosanitary control and plant quarantine; Law No. 8539 on the International Treaty on Plant Genetic Resources for Food and Agriculture; and Law No. 8635 on the International Convention for the Protection of New Varieties of Plants.

-Research in plant breeding (fitomejoramiento) Research in genetic improvement of crops in our country, in general, can be said to have been based mainly on the introduction and selection of germplasm.
+Plant breeding research Regarding research in crop genetic improvement in our country, it can generally be indicated that it has been based mainly on the introduction and selection of germplasm.
 The genetic material for improvement comes from international research centers, regional programs, universities, and collaborative international networks.

-Through the formation and evaluation of national and regional trials, local selection of new improved varieties has been carried out.
-Research in genetic improvement for basic grains in crops such as beans and maize has been of an official nature, carried out by the National Institute of Innovation and Transfer of Agricultural Technology (INTA), the National University of Costa Rica (UNA), and the UCR; and through coordinated action by the respective Research and Technology Transfer Programs (PITTAs) for beans and maize in which other public institutions also participate.
-In the case of the rice crop, changes in some state programs in the field of genetic improvement have allowed the incursion of the private sector, which, through strategic alliances with a collaborative international network, has generated new varieties.
+Through the conformation and evaluation of national and regional trials, the local selection of new improved varieties has been carried out.
+Genetic improvement research in basic grains in crops such as beans and maize has been of an official nature, carried out by the National Institute for Agricultural Innovation and Technology Transfer (INTA), the National University of Costa Rica (UNA), and the UCR; and through a coordinated action by the respective Research and Technology Transfer Programs (PITTAs) for beans and maize, in which other public institutions also participate.
+In the case of rice cultivation, changes in some state programs in the field of genetic improvement have allowed the incursion of the private sector, which, through strategic alliances with an international collaborative network, has generated new varieties.

 In recent years, a paradigm shift has been evident in the research and development of national varieties of horticultural and fruit species.
-In this way, the first varieties have been released, the product of crosses carried out in the country, with the participation of the public and private sectors and academia.
-Research in plant breeding (fitomejoramiento) for other crops such as oil palm, coffee, banana, pineapple, sugarcane, flowers, and ornamentals have followed private or mixed participation models.
+In this way, the first varieties have been released, a product of crosses made in the country, with the participation of the public and private sectors, and academia.
+Plant breeding research in other crops such as oil palm, coffee, banana, pineapple, sugar cane, flowers, and ornamentals has followed private or mixed participation models.

-Seed production (producción de semillas) Currently, a total of seven companies operate in the country for the production and trade of basic grain seed (rice, beans, and maize mainly), six of which are private and one state-owned (National Production Council, CNP).
-The seed reproduction phase for these crops is carried out in the fields of the same companies or through the participation of independent farmers, in the different seed-producing regions of the country.
+Seed production Currently, a total of seven companies operate in the country for the production and trade of basic grain seeds (rice, beans, and maize mainly), six of which are private and one is state-owned (National Production Council, CNP).
+The seed reproduction phase for these crops is carried out on the fields of the same companies or through the participation of independent farmers, in the different seed-producing regions of the country.
 These companies have infrastructure and equipment for the different processes of receiving, drying, cleaning, selection, and storage of seeds.
-The plants for seed conditioning of the private companies were designed predominantly for the rice seed process, which is the one produced and marketed in the greatest quantity.
+The seed conditioning plants of private companies were designed predominantly for the processing of rice seed, which is the one produced and marketed in the largest quantity.

-The CNP plant is capable of handling different types of seeds such as rice, beans, and maize; and it has chambers for storage under regulated temperature and relative humidity conditions.
+The CNP plant is capable of handling different types of seeds such as rice, beans, and maize; and has chambers for storage under regulated conditions of temperature and relative humidity.

-In Costa Rica, private companies also operate in the fields of seed production for flowers, ornamentals, coffee, oil palm, forest species, and in vitro plantlets of various crops.
+In Costa Rica, private companies also operate in the fields of seed production for flowers, ornamentals, coffee, oil palm, forest species, and in vitro seedlings of various crops.
 In recent decades, in vitro seed production has developed widely in both the private and public sectors.
-Furthermore, several foreign-owned companies have established themselves in the country for the purpose of carrying out seed multiplication activities, advancement of generations, and research.
-Also, national companies carry out this modality of seed production, under contract with foreign seed companies.
+Additionally, several foreign-capital companies have established themselves in the country to carry out seed increase activities, generation advancement, and research.
+Also, national companies carry out this seed production modality, under contract with foreign seed companies.

-Seed supply (abastecimiento de semillas) To meet the national demand for seeds, the country is self-sufficient in crops such as rice, beans, potatoes, coffee, sugarcane, fruit trees, roots, tubers, and oil palm, among others.
-However, this does not imply that in all these crops there are formal seed production and trade programs.
-The certification programs established for some of these crops have contributed to supplying domestic demand with recognized quality seed of improved varieties.
-In the case of horticultural species, forage species, and hybrid maize, seed imports are used.
+Seed supply To meet the national demand for seeds, the country is self-sufficient in crops such as rice, beans, potato, coffee, sugar cane, fruit trees, roots, tubers, and oil palm, among others.
+However, this does not imply that in all these crops, formal seed production and trade programs exist.
+The certification programs established for some of these crops have contributed to supplying internal demand with recognized quality seed of improved varieties.
+In the case of horticultural species, forage species, and hybrid maize, seed imports are resorted to.
 In all cases, the introduction of germplasm for research and development of new varieties has been required.

-The seed (semilla) sector In the current Seed Law, it is established that the seed (semilla) sector is constituted by state, mixed, or private entities, whose scope of operation is established in the same legislation.
-Therefore, the sector is made up of producing companies, importers, exporters, and marketers of seeds, seed-producing farmers (agricultores semilleristas), users, and state entities.
-Among the latter is the MAG, in its role as rector of the agricultural sector, the ONS, and the State Phytosanitary Service, SFE, as regulatory bodies.
-Mixed entities or corporations (CORBANA, DIECA, CICAFE, CONARROZ), state universities, and research institutes (INTA) involved in the activity, which carry out research in genetic improvement in their respective fields and production of seeds for some of these, also form part of it.
+The seed sector The current Seed Law establishes that the seed sector is constituted by state, mixed, or private entities, whose scope of operation is established in the same legislation.
+Therefore, the sector is made up of seed-producing companies, importers, exporters, and marketers, seed-growing farmers, users, and state entities.
+Among the latter is the MAG, in its capacity as rector of the agricultural sector, the ONS, and the State Phytosanitary Service, SFE, as regulatory entities.
+Also included are mixed entities or corporations (CORBANA, DIECA, CICAFE, CONARROZ), state universities, and research institutes (INTA) involved in the activity, which carry out genetic improvement research in their respective fields and seed production of some of these.
 The National Production Council has remained for many years as the state industry that participates in the production of national bean and maize seed.

 The Seed Law also indicates that any natural or legal person, under public or private law, may engage in the production and marketing of seeds, in compliance with the regulations established in the legislation.

-In parallel, there is an informal sector, which self-supplies and exchanges seeds, mainly in the realm of family farming, organic agriculture, and subsistence farming.
+In parallel, an informal sector exists, which self-supplies and exchanges seeds, mainly in the realm of family farming, organic agriculture, and subsistence farming.

-It should be noted that this Policy recognizes the right of farmers, and particularly peasants and indigenous peoples, to conserve, use, exchange, and sell the local, traditional, and creole varieties that they have developed, conserved, and cultivated generationally.
-Likewise, the right to the protection of the knowledge and practices associated with these varieties is recognized.
+It should be noted that this Policy recognizes the right of farmers, and particularly peasants and indigenous peoples, to conserve, use, exchange, and sell the local, traditional, and native (criollas) varieties that they have developed, conserved, and cultivated for generations.
+In the same manner, the right to the protection of the knowledge and practices associated with these varieties is recognized.

-International seed trade The ONS is the institution responsible for keeping the records of imports and plant biodiversity, the environment, and the prevention of practices that may induce error.
+International seed trade The ONS is the institution responsible for maintaining the records of imports and plant biodiversity, the environment, and the prevention of practices that may be misleading.

 The country maintains a dynamic commercial exchange in seed matters.
-In the area of exports, flower seeds, oil palm, and foliage ornamentals stand out for their value.
-For the year 2016, the United States remained as the country's main trading partner with 71% of the total value of Regarding imports, flower seeds, vegetables, fruit trees, and forage species stand out for their value.
-Lily (Lilium spp.) is the flower seed that occupies first place for its value and is used for the production of cut flowers for in vitro, part of which is used domestically and the rest is According to the information presented in the 2016 Annual Report of the ONS, 38% of the total value of imports came from the Netherlands, followed by Peru (10.4%), the United States (10.2%), France (6.5%), and Chile (6.1%).
+In the topic of exports, seeds of flowers, oil palm, and foliage ornamentals stand out for their value.
+For the year 2016, the United States remained as the country's main trading partner with 71% of the total value of As for imports, the seed of flowers, vegetables, fruit trees, and forage species stand out for their value.
+Lily (Lilium spp.) is the flower seed that occupies first place for its value and is used for the production of cut flowers for part of which is used in the country and the rest is According to the information presented in the 2016 Annual Report of the ONS, 38% of the total value of imports came from the Netherlands, followed by Peru (10.4%), the United States (10.2%), France (6.5%), and Chile (6.1%).

-Upon performing a historical analysis of the trade balance in the period 2006-2015, according to the statistics published by the ONS in its annual report, it can be concluded that it has been positive.
-However, it should be noted that in the year 2016, seed exports had a significant drop due to the closure of operations in the country of an ornamental seed exporting company.
+Upon conducting a historical analysis of the trade balance in the period 2006-2015, according to the statistics published by the ONS in its annual report, it can be concluded that it has been positive.
+However, it should be noted that in the year 2016, seed exports experienced a significant decline due to the closure of operations in the country of an exporting company of ornamental seeds.

-National Seed Policy 2017-2030 The FAO defines a Seed Policy as "a statement of principles that guides government measures and explains the roles of relevant stakeholders in terms of coordination, structure, functioning, and development of the seed sector."
-In this sense, the Costa Rican Agri-Food Sector has taken an unprecedented step nationally, with scarce regional references, toward the organization and declaration of guidelines for a highly relevant sector such as the seed (semillerista) sector.
+National Seed Policy 2017-2030 The FAO defines a Seed Policy as "a statement of principles that guides government actions and explains the roles of relevant stakeholders in the coordination, structure, functioning, and development of the seed sector."
+In this sense, the Costa Rican Agri-Food Sector has taken an unprecedented step nationally, with few regional references, towards the ordering and declaration of guidelines for a highly relevant sector such as the seed sector.

-Vision A dynamic, articulated, and inclusive seed (semillerista) sector, that ensures the provision of and access to high-quality seed for domestic consumption and for export.
-16 Objective Promote the development of the Costa Rican seed (semillerista) sector with an approach that articulates the interests and resources of its members, to improve the productive efficiency of the agricultural sector, in light of the challenges posed by food and nutritional security, the preservation of biodiversity, climate change, market globalization, and the guarantee of seed quality.
+Vision A seed sector that is dynamic, articulated, and inclusive, that ensures the provision and access of high-quality seed for internal consumption and for export.
+16 Objective Promote the development of the Costa Rican seed sector with an approach that articulates the interests and resources of its members, to improve the productive efficiency of the agricultural sector, in response to the challenges posed by food and nutritional security, the preservation of biodiversity, climate change, market globalization, and the guarantee of seed quality.

 Strategic Axes The strategic axes contemplated as part of this Policy are: